heinonmatti/hexi-explorable/README.md

 This explorable is based on research on attractor landscapes and resilience:

-- Heino (2022) - Attractor landscapes: A unifying conceptual model
+- Heino, M. T. J., Proverbio, D., Marchand, G., Resnicow, K., & Hankonen, N. (2022).
+Attractor landscapes: A unifying conceptual model for understanding behaviour change across scales of observation.
+Health Psychology Review, 17(4), 655–672. https://doi.org/10.1080/17437199.2022.2146598
-- Heino (2024) - From a false sense of safety to resilience under uncertainty
+- Heino, M. T. J., Proverbio, D., Saurio, K., Siegenfeld, A., & Hankonen, N. (2024).
+From a false sense of safety to resilience under uncertainty.
+Frontiers in Psychology, 15. https://doi.org/10.3389/fpsyg.2024.1346542

 See the `data/` folder for full references.